Bloody Sunday (1972): Saville Inquiry

 One former paratrooper testified that a lieutenant told them the night before Bloody Sunday: "Let's teach these buggers a lesson – we want some kills tomorrow".
-He did not see anyone with a weapon nor hear any explosions, and said some fellow soldiers were thrilled and were shooting out of bravado or frustration.
+He said he did not see anyone with a weapon, nor hear any explosions, and claimed that some fellow soldiers were thrilled and shooting out of bravado or frustration.
 The paratrooper said several soldiers "fired their own personal supply of dum-dums", which were banned, and that one "fired 10 dum-dums into the crowd but as he still had his official quota he got away with saying he never fired a shot".
-Furthermore, the paratrooper said his original statement to the Widgery Inquiry was torn up and replaced by one "bearing no relation with fact".
+The paratrooper said his original statement to the Widgery Inquiry was torn up and replaced by one "bearing no relation with fact".

-Many observers allege that the Ministry of Defence (MoD) acted in a way to impede the inquiry.
+Many observers allege that the Ministry of Defence (MoD) acted in a way that impeded the inquiry.
 Over 1,000 Army photographs and original Army helicopter video footage were never made available.
-Furthermore, guns used by the soldiers on Bloody Sunday, which could have been evidence in the inquiry, were lost by the MoD.
-The MoD claimed all the guns had been destroyed, but some were later recovered in various locations (such as Sierra Leone and Beirut) despite the obstruction.
+Guns used by the soldiers on Bloody Sunday, which could have been evidence in the inquiry, were lost by the MoD.
+The MoD claimed all the guns had been destroyed, but some were later recovered in various locations (such as Sierra Leone and Beirut), despite the obstruction.

 By the time the inquiry had retired to write up its findings, it had interviewed over 900 witnesses over seven years, making it the biggest investigation in British legal history.
 It was also the longest and most expensive, taking 12 years and costing £195 million.
-The inquiry was expected to report in late 2009 but was delayed until after the 2010 general election.
+The inquiry was expected to report in late 2009, but was delayed until after the 2010 general election.
+Saville said he had "no regrets" over the time taken for and cost of the inquiry, if it was to achieve what it had set out to do.